 - Can I afford to pay the utility and maintenance costs as long as I own the home?

 6. Consult a Pro to Find the Right Home

 Finding a home on your own takes time and energy.
 Instead, you choose to rely on the expertise of real estate professionals who can help you find the perfect home and negotiate the price on your behalf, so you can be confident you’re getting the best deal possible.

 Ramsey’s nationwide Endorsed Local Provider network can help you find a local real estate professional you can trust.
 The ELPs in the network promise to help you save time and money, so you won’t have to worry about being pressured into buying a home that doesn’t fit your budget.

 7. Maximize Your Down Payment

-Although Ramsey is an advocate of buying a home with 100 percent down, not everyone can wait to gather the total amount they need before purchasing a home.
-The key is to put down a minimum of 10 percent or as much as you can to reduce the amount you’ll need to finance.
+Although Ramsey is an advocate of buying a home with 100% down, not everyone can wait to gather the total amount they need before purchasing a home.
+The key is to put down a minimum of 10% or as much as you can to reduce the amount you’ll need to finance.

-Put down 20 percent and save even more money.
-When you take out a conventional loan and opt for a down payment of at least 20 percent, you can avoid having to pay PMI.
-PMI usually costs between 0.5 and 1 percent of the mortgage loan amount each year — which equals money you could be adding to your mortgage payment.
+Put down 20% and save even more money.
+When you take out a conventional loan and opt for a down payment of at least 20%, you can avoid having to pay PMI.
+PMI usually costs between 0.5% and 1% of the mortgage loan amount each year — which equals money you could be adding to your mortgage payment.

 Cynthia Measom contributed to the reporting for this article.